pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 ### Step 1.
 Check the data to be collected

-For a detailed list of data that can be collected by Diag, see [PingCAP Clinic Diagnostic Data](/clinic/clinic-data-instruction-for-tiup.md).
+For a full list of data that can be collected by Diag, see [PingCAP Clinic Diagnostic Data](/clinic/clinic-data-instruction-for-tiup.md).

 To improve the efficiency of the later diagnosis, you are recommended to collect full diagnostic data including monitoring data and configuration information.
-For details, see [Collect data from TiDB clusters](#collect-data-from-tidb-clusters].
+For details, see [Collect data from TiDB clusters](#collect-data-from-tidb-clusters).

 ### Step 2.
 Collect data